MicrosoftDocs/windows-powershell-docs/docset/windows/appx/Add-AppxPackage.md

 ### -DependencyPath
 Specifies an array of file paths of dependency packages that  are required for the installation of the app package.
-The app package has an .appx or .appxbundle file name extension.
+The app package has an .msix, .appx, .msixbundle, or .appxbundle file name extension.
 You can specify the paths to more than one dependency package.
 If a package is already installed for a user, you can skip adding it to the DependencyPath.

 ```yaml